chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/9_cleanup.md

 Using AWS CLI:

-* In the following command use the [workshop name supplied in step 1.4.4.](#deployinfra) when you ran the step function state machine.
-If you kept the defaults, the command will work as-is:
+* The following command will delete the parameter:

         aws ssm delete-parameter --name 300-ResiliencyofEC2RDSandS3